VirusTotal/yara/docs/writingrules.rst

      - Quote the next metacharacter
    * - ``^``
-     - Match the beginning of the file or negates a character class when used as the first character after the opening bracket.
+     - Match the beginning of the file or negates a character class when used as the first character after the opening bracket
    * - ``$``
      - Match the end of the file
+   * - ``.``
+     - Matches any single character except a newline character
    * - ``|``
      - Alternation
    * - ``()``